wevote/WeVoteCordova/README.md

     stevepodell@Steves-MacBook-Pro-32GB-Oct-2109 WeVoteCordovaSaveoff %
     ```

-1. Run the `copyFromSaveoff` script to copy all the source controlled files to WeVoteCordova
+1. Run the `copyFromSaveoff` script to copy all the source controlled files from WeVoteCordovaSaveoff to WeVoteCordova
     ```
     stevepodell@Steves-MacBook-Pro-32GB-Oct-2109 WeVoteCordovaSaveoff % node copyFromSaveoff
     __dirname /Users/stevepodell/WebstormProjects/WeVoteCordovaSaveoff